K-12 Groups

 • First come, first serve

-• Cost per program is dependent on the number of program participants and specific program parameters
+• Cost per program is dependent on the number of program participants and type of experience

 • Lunch not provided